Can I get a COVID-19 vaccine at Henry Ford?

 Yes, but it is unlikely.
 COVID-19 vaccines are effective and are a critical tool to bring the pandemic under control.
 However, no vaccine is 100% effective at preventing illness.
 Some fully vaccinated people will get sick, and some will even be hospitalized or die from COVID-19.
 However, there is significant evidence that being fully vaccinated makes illness less severe.
 The risk of infection, hospitalization, and death are all much lower in vaccinated people compared to unvaccinated people.
 If you do get COVID-19 it’s important to know that you can still spread the virus to others.
 The vast majority of patients who are hospitalized for COVID-19 are not vaccinated.

 If you are vaccinated and develop COVID-19 symptoms, contact your doctor for guidance, and ask if you should be tested.
-If you are diagnosed with COVID-19 after being vaccinated, please call the MyCare Advice Line: 1-844-262-1949.
-We will update our records with this important information.

 It takes two weeks after your last dose of vaccine to achieve full protection.